 Coached by Scott Clawson, the 2009 team was named champion at the Royal.
 Under the direction of Brandon Gunn, the 2012 team claimed Champion Junior College honors at the National Barrow Show and the State Fair of Texas, while the 2013 team won the contest at Fort Worth.
 The livestock judging team is governed by the Junior College Livestock Judging Coaches Association.

-In 1982 the equine judging team was established under the direction of Dr. Gary Updyke and coaches Ralph Collins and Jerry McPeak.
-Under coach John Turnbull, the team competed nationally and won world champion titles at the World Quarter Horse Congresses in 1985, 1987 and 1989, while others finished in the top 5 in the nation.
+In 1982 the equine judge team was established under the direction of Dr. Gary Updyke and coaches Ralph Collins and Jerry McPeak.
+Under coach John Turnbull, the team competed nationally and won World Champion Judging Team titles in 1985, 1987, and 1989 at the American Quarter Horse Association World Championships in Oklahoma City, Oklahoma as well as finishing 2nd at the All American Quarter Horse Congress in Columbus, Ohio in 1985.

 In 1998, under the leadership of President Ron Garner and the coaching of Fred Williams, and assistant coaches Buddy Lassiter and Jake Lawson, the rodeo team became sanctioned by the National Intercollegiate Rodeo Association, allowing collegiate competition.
 The team competes in the central plains region and travels to college rodeos throughout Oklahoma and Kansas.
 Since 1998, nine members have qualified for and competed in the NIRA College National Finals.
 In 2010, Ryan Bothum was named the NIRA National Champion in tiedown roping and earned the region’s All-Around Cowboy award.